 c.
 A customer must pay the applicable fee for each PO Box requested in addition to the initial free Group E PO Box.

-a.
-Street Addressing – the option to use the Post Office street address for their mailing address along with the box number as follows:
+1. The option to use the Post Office street address for their mailing address along with customer’s box number preceded by # as follows:

 b.
 Real Mail Notification – the option to receive an email or text message to inform them when they have new mail in their PO Box.